It’s like Japanese women’s pornography, without the pornography… (TM)

 A year ago, I mentioned Usotsuki Lily (lit: playfully lying lily/yuri) as part of the “

-trap-lite” (Much Later: I need a new term, as the T-word is harmful.
-For now;) Josou-lite wave that gained prominence in Japanese manga over the last five years.
+trap-lite” (Later: I need to use genre terms like otokonoko and josou, as the T-word is harmful, even when used to describe these “cross-dresses for other reasons” set-ups) Josou-lite wave that gained prominence in Japanese manga over the last five years.
 Plenty of theory-powder has been burnt over “dissatisfaction with gender roles in contemporary Japanese society”, however the trend seemed to produce very little but low-level titillation and plenty of harmless fluff.
 When pushed to the wall it could always retreat into historicism, given japanese cultural traditions in theatre and the “floating world”.

-“The jouso- lite is like a superhero with stupid powers – given a small chance to force society into a truce, for a few moments, in a small place…”
+“The jouso-lite character is a weak superhero with small powers to force society into a truce, for a few moments, in a small place…”

-Central to the effort were bishie- looking young male characters that had a tenuous plot-device “reason” besides sexuality and/or gender expression to play as a female persona.
-While the frisson of homoeroticism was always part of the story formula, “real” homosexuality was always kept off stage, or at least confined to the chorus.
+Central to the effort were bishie- looking young male characters that had a tenuous plot-device “reason” besides sexuality and/or gender expression to play as a girl persona.
+While the frisson of homoeroticism was always part of the story formula, “real queer” expression was always kept off stage, or at least confined to the chorus.
 As well, the overwhelming majority of these stories were extremely chaste, as befitting high school and young adult love comedies.

 Androgyny makes a mangaka’s job easier.

-Sexually active main characters were relegated to darker works which emphasised pathology, criminality and abuse.
+Sexually active main characters were relegated to darker works which emphasized pathology, criminality and abuse.

 Of course I missed a few things…